Ketchum Family's Beef Stew

 Of course, no one appears hurt.

-I was even more impressed when I tired to write a similar book about
+I was even more impressed when I tried to write a similar book about

 our family.
 My thoughts took a turn of their own; they became a book